chiouyazo/javabridge-docs/README.md

 This repository contains the source code for the JavaBridge Documentation website, which is built using [VitePress](https://vitepress.dev/).

 It is a fork of the Fabric documentation and was changed so that the guides represent the JavaBridge ModHost API.

+For a available feature overview please refer to the [JavaBridge repo](https://github.com/chiouyazo/javabridge)

 ## Contributing